Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Investigating the Model Scaling Behaviors of SID-based GR

 \subsection{Scaling Up the RS Module~($N_{\text{RS}}$) Quickly Saturates the Performance}

-To start with, we examine how performance scales with the sequential recommender~(i.e., the encoder-decoder transformer of TIGER).
+To start with, we examine how performance scales with the sequential recommender.
+To be comprehensive, we investigate two different RS backbones: the encoder-decoder transformer of TIGER and the decoder-only LLM of MiniOneRec.
 Specifically, we enlarge the recommender model size~($N_{\text{RS}}$ in \cref{eq:codewords_scaling_law}) and plot how the performance changes for each dataset.
-In the experiments, we vary $N_{\text{RS}}$ from 336K to 192M.
-We utilize Flan-T5-Large~\citep{chung2024scaling} as the LLM encoder (i.e., $N_{\text{LLM}}= 783$M) and explore RQ-VAE~\citep{RQ22} as QT to generates SIDs with codebooks of shape $3\times256$~(detailed in \cref{subsec:app_experiment_sid}), following the community convention~\citep{TIGER,ju2025generative}.
+In the experiments, we vary the size of transformer RS from 0.3M to 3.1B, and the size of LLM RS varies from 0.6B to 14B (we use the Qwen3 models).
+We utilize Flan-T5-Large~\citep{chung2024scaling} as the LLM encoder (i.e., $N_{\text{LLM}}= 783$M) and explore RQ-VAE~\citep{RQ22} as QT to generate SIDs with codebooks of shape $3\times256$~(detailed in \cref{subsec:app_experiment_sid}), following the community convention~\citep{TIGER,ju2025generative}.
 More details of the experiments can be found in \cref{app:experiment details}.

 \textbf{Results.} The scaling behaviors are shown in \cref{fig:code RS scaling}~(please refer to \cref{app:equation3_fit} for the results of fitting scaling equation).
-On all the three datasets, the model performance keeps increasing when $N_{\text{RS}}$ is small.
+On all the three datasets, the performance of transformer RS keeps increasing when $N_{\text{RS}}$ is small.
+This means that the model scaling already reaches its upper limit.
 However, when $N_{\text{RS}}$ is larger than 13M, keeping enlarging it does not bring any gains.
-This means that the model scaling already reaches its upper limit.
+On the other hand, scaling up the LLM RS always results in marginal performance gains, and its performance is inferior to the transformer RS.
 Hence, we make our first observation: